violayang/oci_agent_adk/readme.md

 ### MCP Client -
 >> Support for MCP client is available on ADK through installation of 'oci-2.154.1+preview.1.228'
->> A sample code for MCP based agent can be found under
+>> A sample code for MCP based agent can be found under /src/agents/getinsights.py
->>  python3.13 -m src.agents.getinsights

 ### Getting started with OCI Agents in 2 step :
 #### Step 1: Infra Provisioning